-- 29. Scientists and public health officials do not yet fully understand COVID-19, who will become mildly ill, who will get severely ill, and who will die.
-People who have tested positive from the virus experience symptoms ranging from very mild (including potentially a majority of people who experience no symptoms) to severe.
-A significant percentage of those who contract COVID-19 die as a result of the disease.
-An early report from China suggested that in 16% of cases, people with COVID-19 become seriously ill. - 30.
-COVID-19 creates a significantly higher risk of serious illness or death for individuals, such as Plaintiffs Romero, Hernandez Morales, and Heller, who have underlying chronic health conditions, including heart disease, diabetes, and cancer and persons with compromised immune systems including some of the individuals served by the Zebra Coalition.
+30. Scientists and public health officials do not yet fully understand COVID-19, who will become mildly ill, who will get severely ill, and who will die.5 People who have tested positive from the virus experience symptoms ranging from very mild (including potentially a majority of people who experience no symptoms) to severe.
+A significant percentage of those who contract COVID-19 die as a result of the disease.6 An early report from China suggested that in 16% of cases, people with COVID-19 become seriously ill.7

+31. COVID-19 creates a significantly higher risk of serious illness or death for individuals, such as Plaintiffs Romero, Hernandez Morales, and Heller, who have underlying chronic health conditions, including heart disease, diabetes, and cancer and persons with compromised immune systems including some of the individuals served by the Zebra Coalition.
 One study found that, among patients diagnosed with COVID-19, individuals who had one chronic condition were 1.8 times more likely than those without a chronic condition to have a "poor outcome," such as requiring a ventilator or dying.
 That rate jumped to 2.6 times greater risk for individuals with two chronic conditions.
-The Centers for Disease Control agrees that "people of any
+The Centers for Disease Control agrees that "people of any age with underlying health conditions, such as diabetes, lung disease, or heart disease, are at greater risk of severe illness from COVID-19."8

-&lt;sup>4 Ctrs. for Disease Control & Prevention, supra note 1.
+5 Ctrs. for Disease Control & Prevention, supra note 1.

-&lt;sup>5 Ctrs. for Disease Control & Prevention, supra note 1.
+6 Ctrs. for Disease Control & Prevention, supra note 1.
+7 Id.